Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

 ␁
 beyond infinite "high" way
-beyond infinite roller coaster; /tea(pot)?/ on wheels I remember doing thi at this point, but I got so "high" that I did it on another computer; there's more on another computer, and I found another file from ages ago that predates all ∘ this changelog is somewhere between /\#/, and /\(postedit\)/ ␂
+beyond infinite roller coaster ride; /tea(pot)?/ on wheels I remember doing thi at this point, but I got so "high" that I did it on another computer; there's more on another computer, and I found another file from ages ago that predates all ∘ this changelog is somewhere between /\#/, and /\(postedit\)/ ␂